Counter Fraud Policy

 ● report any suspicion of fraud or irregularity immediately through the channels set out in this policy (section 7).

-For further advice, contact: Senior Counter Fraud Lead and Financial Compliance Manager: counterfraud@admin.ox.ac.uk
+For further advice, contact: the Counter Fraud Team at counterfraud@admin.ox.ac.uk.

 Fraud is a dishonest act or omission that is made with the intent of making a gain or causing a loss (or the risk of a loss).
 Under the UK’s Fraud Act 2006 there are three specific offences: